-After you save the SaltStack Config integration point, you can open the SaltStack Config integration service.
+After you save your changes to the SaltStack Config integration point, you can open the SaltStack Config service.

-- If you deployed SaltStack Config through vRealize Suite Lifecycle Manager, you can click on the service tile from the vRealize Automation Service Console to open the integration and access the host.
+If you deployed SaltStack Config through vRealize Suite Lifecycle Manager, you can click the service tile from the vRealize Automation Service Console to open the integration and access the host.

 If you did a stand-alone install of SaltStack Config, you can access the service using your SaltStack Config hostname.

 - When prompted to log in to SaltStack Config, enter your SaltStack Config administrator user name and password.